Still intact: Rome’s Colosseum. Photo courtesy Rossella Lorenzi

 “His manuscripts make no mention to any earthquake in Rome on May 11, 2011,” Lagorio said.

-Indeed Bendandi's most famous earthquake forecast was inaccurate by only two days.
-In 1923 he predicted that an earthquake would strike the central region of the Marches on January 2 the following year.
+His popularity started in 1923, when he predicted that an earthquake would strike the central region of the Marches on January 2 the following year.